 calculated for awarding of HOPE and Zell Miller Scholarships.

 English/Language Arts - 4 credits

 Science - 4 credits

 Social Studies - 3 credits

 CTAE / Language / Fine arts - 3 credits

 Health and Physical education - 1 credit

 Families with high school students will meet with our director to develop a graduation plan.
 The goal of creating a plan is to ensure that students will have taken all the necessary classes needed to graduate.
 Students should focus and work hard to avoid possibly having to repeat courses due to low grades.
 Repeating classes may interfere with projected graduation dates, as well as lead to a lower grade point average, possibly affecting the chances of receiving state scholarships.

 At NGA, many of our students graduate with not only the necessary credit hours, but excess hours.
 Additionally, many of our high school students have had the option of taking classes at local colleges under the Dual Enrollment Program.
 Many of these classes can be used to not only satisfy high school requirements, but also obtain college credit.

-For the upcoming school year, our students will for classes twice a week on Tuesdays and Thursdays.
+For the upcoming school year, students will meet for classes twice a week - on Tuesdays and Thursdays.